PursueLss/no/README.md

 # First project
-a student for computer science
+a student of computer science